-- Natural Environment: bushland, forest, geology, native flora, wildlife, parklands, walking trails and paths, care of natural resources; - Noongar history and culture: waterways, connection to Munday Swamp, the story of Kalamunda, Welcome to Country, Aboriginal astronomy; and - Early Settlers: farming, horticulture, railways.
+- 1. Natural Environment: bushland, forest, geology, native flora, wildlife, parklands, walking trails and paths, care of natural resources; - 2.
+Noongar history and culture: waterways, connection to Munday Swamp, the story of Kalamunda, Welcome to Country, Aboriginal astronomy; and - 3.
+Early Settlers: farming, horticulture, railways.

-While in some cases themes for artworks may differ from those above, the above themes should guide the majority of artwork within the City of Kalamunda, including those works commissioned by private Developers.
+While in some cases themes for artworks may differ, the above themes should guide the majority of artwork within the City, including those works commissioned by private developers.

-Themes should be interpreted in a way that is creative, in keeping with contemporary art, and encourages new ways of viewing and understanding the subject matter.
+Themes should be interpreted in a way that is creative, not overtly illustrative, in keeping with contemporary art, and encourages new ways of viewing and understanding the subject matter.